Hallelujah78/crossword-app/NOTES.md

 # 23/8/24
 - item to be addressed tomorrow: in the SolveGrid.tsx, the grid is not being reset.
 - if we select FETCHPUZZ (which has a non-standard grid shape) and click "New Puzzle", the answers/clues that are generated and retrieved are not for the 'base' grid shape.
 The app is otherwise working.
 If we select '-' from the dropdown, we get the 'base' grid shape.
 If we then create a new puzzle with 'New Puzzle' the clues and grid are correct.
-**POSSIBLY RESOLVED**: needed to initializeApp (creating the clues from scratch) instead of resetting answers (since the grid is being reset)
+**POSSIBLY RESOLVED**: needed to createCluesFromGrid (creating the clues from scratch) instead of resetting answers (since the grid is being reset)

 - fillEmptyAnswers which is called by populateClues expects access to state setters
   - refactor to return state instead